 Every year my parents have one request for their birthdays, that I give them a membership to the Dallas Arboretum and Botanical Gardens.
 Not only do they love going to the Dallas Arboretum, but so do I. The gardens opened to the public in 1984 on the site of two former private residences overlooking White Rock Lake in Dallas.
 Both residences were built in the late 1930s with substantive grounds surrounding them.
 Both houses have unobstructed views of the lake.
 There is also an amazing view of Downtown Dallas right after the entrance to the left, just beyond the café.
+Many of the historic homes in Dallas are found in this neighborhood.

 Throughout the year, the Dallas Arboretum puts on events.
 Starting in February, you have Dallas Blooms, which is when all the tulips start to come out.
 Then in March starts the Cool Thursdays concert series that continues through October.
 This year, the last concert is a Michael Jackson tribute featuring songs from his 80s hits, so you know there will be a great Thriller video reenactment!
 My favorite things start September when they have Pumpkin Patch.
 Here are a few of my pictures from a visit a few years ago.
 You have never seen so many pumpkins in one place.